jonathasb-cit/litmus-docs/website/versioned_docs/version-2.8.0/user-guides/chaosagents-installation.md

 - Learn to [connect ChaosAgents with non interactive mode using litmuctl](../litmusctl/usage-non-interactive-mode.md)
 - Learn to [connect ChaosAgents with interactive mode using litmuctl](../litmusctl/usage-interactive-mode.md)

-## Resource Requiremenets for Agents-plane components
+## Resource Requirements for Agents-plane components

 The Resource requests provided here have been estimated using data gathered manually through different methods -